awarre/Optimize-WsusServer/README.md

 ```powershell
 Optimize-WsusServer.ps1 -FirstRun
 ```
 Presents a series of prompts for user to initiate all recommended first run optimization tasks.
+Additional parameters will be ignored, as they will be redundant.

 ```powershell
 Optimize-WsusServer.ps1 -DisableDrivers